 DAVID SHENTON composer

-David Shenton is an English pianist, violinist, composer, and arranger based in New York City.
-As pianist/music director David has worked with musicians in all genres, from Vanessa Williams and Tony Bennett, to Sierra Boggess and Denyce Graves, Renée Fleming and Sherrill Milnes, Michael Feinstein and Sir André Previn, to Alan Menken and Stephen Schwartz.
+David Shenton is an English pianist, violinist, composer, and arranger, based in New York City.
+Shenton has collaborated with musicians in diverse genres, including Vanessa Williams, Tony Bennett, Sierra Boggess, Denyce Graves, Renée Fleming, Sherrill Milnes, Sir André Previn, Alan Menken and Stephen Schwartz.

 CHRISTINE STEYER librettist/ creator

-The soprano has distinguished herself as an artist of great versatility.
-In addition to being the recent recipient of seven national performance awards including the American Prize Chicago Oratorio and Opera Award and Johnny Mercer Award, Steyer has received acclaim for her portrayals of the title role in Madama Butterfly and Violetta in La Traviata.
+As a performer, soprano Christine Steyer has distinguished herself as an artist of great versatility.
+In addition to being the recipient of national awards such as the 2020 Honored Artist of The American Prize for outstanding contributions to the arts, and the Johnny Mercer Award, Steyer has received acclaim for her portrayals of the title role in Madama Butterflyand Violetta in La Traviata.
 Since 2000, she has sung as a chorister and in several small roles in over 40 productions at Lyric Opera of Chicago.

 A frequent recitalist, Steyer sang several concerts of Russian and American music with pianist Philip Morehead and concerts of Spanish music with guitarist Brandon Acker.
 In 2019 Steyer sang in France with The Chicago Paris Cabaret Connexion at the Montpellier Opera House, Paris' Salle Olympe de Gouges and the Lapin Agile.
 Last year, she sang at the Schubert Festival at Unity Temple, in Oak Park, where Steyer shared the stage with Lawrence Brownlee and members of the Chicago Symphony and Lyric Opera of Chicago Orchestras, and a recital at The 19th Century Club Music of Hope and Healing.